 Have you heard of the gorilla-pod?
 It’s a tripod with bendable legs so you can wrap.hang, and mount it on objects.
 It’s really cool.
-It may be a little too small if you have an SLR camera, but it works for smaller cameras.posted 4 months ago
+It may be a little too small if you have an SLR camera, but it works for smaller cameras.posted about 1 year ago

 If you are not planning to use any table tops, stools or a little furniture to help support a gorilla-pod or a table top pod— I recommend getting a tripod that can extend at least 40 inches.
 But if you don’t mind using elevated surfaces for a small tripod, I would simply just stick with a table top tripod.
 Gorilla pods are hard to use if you only prefer straight compositions.